 ½ white onion, thinly sliced

-2 cups of leftover roasted vegetables, like Brussels sprouts, mushrooms, greens, cabbage, broccoli, peas or cauliflower, chopped small
+2 cups leftover roast vegetables, like Brussels sprouts, mushrooms, greens, cabbage, broccoli, peas, or cauliflower, chopped small

 ¾ cup leftover mashed potatoes

-1. Heat 1 tablespoon of the olive in a sauté pan over medium-high heat.
-Add the sliced onion and cook for 5-7 minutes, not stirring too often so they get nicely caramelized and almost charred.
+1. Heat 1 tablespoon of the olive oil in a sauté pan over medium-high heat.
+Add the sliced onion and cook for 5 to 7 minutes, not stirring too often, so they get nicely caramelized and almost charred.
 Set aside and let cool.